Chinese folk art: Jade Carving

+Jade is a semi-rare green mineral found in prominent use in Chinese art since prehistoric times.
+Carvings using jade have been a common elevated folk art in China.
+From objects such as masks to animals, jade—along with cheaper wood and bamboo—found use in many works of art.
+At times, the highest quality jade has been esteemed more highly than gold, diamonds, or pearls.
+Due to the toughness of jade, it is believed that Chinese jade carvings were first carved into weapons such as swords, although it is unclear if the sword carvings were for ceremonial or utilitarian use.
+As time went on, jade was carved into many different shapes and forms.
+An important early example of jade carving were the circular disks known as bi, generally understood to represent the heavens in some fashion.
+By 3000 BC, jade was referred to yu (玉).
+By 206 BC, Xu Shen—a Chinese scholar under the Han—listed the Five Virtues of Jade as benevolence, honesty, wisdom, integrity, and bravery.
+It further represents love, strength, purity, luck, and gentleness.
+Jade is also used in fengshui, adding harmony and balance to its space.

 Basket weaving

 Baskets are mainly woven with bamboo or plant stems.

 Chinese kites

 China is the birthplace of the kite, and Weifang is one of the chief places where Chinese kites originated.
 Kite-flying became prevalent in Weifang in the Song dynasty (960–1279).
 By the Ming dynasty (1368–1644) kite-flying had become even more popular, and kite fairs on a rather large scale had appeared.
 Kites were sold not only across Shandong, but also to Jiangsu, Fujian, Anhui and other places.
 The noted English scholar Joseph Needham listed kites in his book History of Science and Technology in China as one of the important contributions in science and technology that the Chinese introduced to Europe.